 Levels of evidence were stratified according to the North of England evidence-based guidelines[6,7].
 LE Ia: Evidence obtained from meta-analysis of randomized controlled trials; LE Ib: Evidence obtained from at least one RCT; LE IIa: Evidence obtained from at least one well designed controlled study without randomization; LE IIb: Evidence obtained from at least one other type of well-designed quasi-experimental study; LE III: Evidence obtained from well-designed non-experimental descriptive studies such as comparative studies, correlation studies, and case studies; LE IV: Evidence obtained from expert committee reports or opinions, or clinical experiences of respected authorities.

-A total of 1089 pertinent articles were retrieved (Figure ).
-A detailed classification of the studies, according to the main subject-matters and subclasses, and the corresponding LE, is presented in Table .
+A total of 1089 pertinent articles were retrieved (Figure 1).
+A detailed classification of the studies, according to the main subject-matters and subclasses, and the corresponding LE, is presented in Table 1.
 Published research focused primarily on solid pancreatic neoplasms (418 studies overall), followed by disorders of the extrahepatic biliary tree (230 studies), pancreatic cystic lesions (165 studies), therapeutic-interventional EUS (153 studies), chronic and acute pancreatitis (83 and 40 studies respectively).
 A uniform observation in all six categories of articles was the predominance of LE III studies followed by LE IV, IIb, IIa, Ib and Ia, in descending order.
 Strong evidence trials (LE Ib, IIa) and meta-analyses (Ia) were mainly recorded on pancreatic tumor diagnosis and staging, EUS-FNA of solid and cystic pancreatic lesions, common bile duct (CBD) stone detection and on the role of EUS-guided celiac plexus neurolysis (CPN).
 Novel therapeutic applications, like EUS-guided pancreaticobiliary drainage and pancreatic tumor therapy, are recently being increasingly addressed in well-designed studies (LE IIb, III), but data are still limited reflecting lack of maturation of these techniques.
 Due to the abundance of existing data, a focused description of well-evidenced issues is highlighted below, in a point-by-point form.

 Figure 1 Distribution of papers in pancreaticobiliary endoscopic ultrasonography according to the levels of evidence.

 SOLID PANCREATIC TUMORS

 The only meta-analysis available, comparing the test performance of different diagnostic modalities, reports a sensitivity of combined positron emission tomography/computerized tomography (PET/CT) (90.1%) higher than PET (88.4%) and EUS (81.2%) alone, but a specificity of EUS (93.2%) higher than PET (83.1%) and PET/CT (80.1%) in diagnosing primary pancreatic carcinoma (Ia).

 In a systematic review of the period 1986-2004, EUS was found more sensitive (range: 93%-100%) than CT (50%-89%), especially for the detection of pancreatic tumors smaller than 3 cm (Ia).

 Early comparative studies indicate that the sensitivity and specificity of EUS (94%-99% and 100%, respectively) is higher than transabdominal ultrasound (US) (67% and 40%), CT (69%-77% and 53%-64%) and magnetic resonance imaging (MRI) (83% and 100%), for demonstrating the presence of a pancreatic neoplasm.
 This is even more obvious in small pancreatic tumors of 3 cm and less.
 The sensitivity of detecting tumors less than 3 cm was 93% for EUS, 53% for CT, and 67% for MRI imaging.
-However, as with other imaging procedures, EUS was not able to differentiate reliably malignant from inflammatory pancreatic masses (accuracy 76% for malignancy and 46% for focal inflammation)[10,11
+However, as with other imaging procedures, EUS was not able to differentiate reliably malignant from inflammatory pancreatic masses (accuracy 76% for malignancy and 46% for focal inflammation)[10,11] (IIb).

 The presence of a dilated pancreatic duct is related to a 65% prevalence of malignancy, compared to a prevalence of 17% in its absence (IIa).